12 Strings, factors, and dates

 #> [1] "The Gentoo weighs 5200 grams"

-nchar() counts characters. paste() joins with a space, paste0() joins without. sprintf() does formatted substitution, borrowing syntax from C. These work, but they are inconsistent in argument order and NA handling.
-That inconsistency is why stringr exists.
+nchar() counts characters, paste() joins with a space, paste0() joins without, and sprintf() does formatted substitution borrowing syntax from C. These work, but they are inconsistent in argument order and NA handling, and inconsistency compounds fast once you start chaining operations.
+What would a consistent interface look like?

 Exercises